 Several Asian leaders have visited Knoxville.
 In 1949, Jawaharlal Nehru, prime minister of India, and future prime minister Indira Gandhi, visited Knoxville to learn about the Tennessee Valley Authority.
 President Ngo Dinh Diem of South Vietnam visited Knoxville for several days in 1957 for the same reason, and stayed in the Farragut Hotel.
 Among the delegation accompanying him was Tran Van Don, one of the generals who led Diem’s overthrow and assassination in 1963.

-The 1982 World’s Fair drew several world leaders, including Philippines President Imelda Marcos.
+The 1982 World’s Fair drew several world leaders, including Philippines President Ferdinand Marcos and First Lady Imelda Marcos.

 Thanks to that fair, Knoxville offers an unusual footnote in Chinese history.
 Our 1982 World’s Fair was the first big exposition since 1904 in which mainland China participated.
 The Chinese Pavilion was the fair’s single most popular attraction, sometimes generating lines that were hours long.
 Chinese author Liu Zongren spent several weeks at the fair and described cultural differences in his book, Two Years in the Melting Pot.